 Security checks of Ethereum 2.0 code are performed by organizations including blockchain security firm Least Authority and Quantstamp.
 The Ethereum Foundation is also setting up a dedicated security team for Ethereum 2.0 to investigate potential cyber security issues in the cryptocurrency.

-The launch of Ethereum 2.0 is still some time away, but some Ethereum holders can already stake their ETH on the test network of ETH2.0.
+Before ETH2.0 is launched, it is possible for Ethereum holders to stake ETH on the test network.
 Staking means that you, as an investor, purchase crypto coins and hold them in a wallet for a certain period of time.
 Over this amount, you will receive a fixed interest, in that respect it works almost the same as having money in a bank.

 To be allowed to stake on the test network, you need to invest a minimum of 32 ETH.
 These investments are fixed until Ethereum 2.0 is officially released.
 Staking in ETH 2.0 involves some risk as it is not clear when Ethereum 2.0 will be fully released.
-It is expected to be released in 2022.
-When you invest on the testnet, you become a so-called 'validator'.
+It is expected that "the Merge" will start around 15 September 2022.
+From then on, the network will operate fully with the PoS algorithm, and the test network will merge with the main network.

 ETH 2.0 can create a shock effect